usnistgov/dastardcommander/README.md

 pip install -e git+https://github.com/usnistgov/dastard-commander#egg=dastard_commander
 ```

 Requires Python 3 with Qt5.
 It is suggeste you use virtualenv and upgrade pip before installing.
-(See earlier versions of dastard_commander for Python 2).
+The `-e` argument is not required for installation, but it will make debugging and development easier.
+If you need a specific branch use `pip install -e git+https://github.com/usnistgov/dastard-commander@branch#egg=dastard_commander`.

 ## Running
-From anywhere you should be able to run with `dcom` or `python -m dastard_commander`.

-or equivalently, `./dc.py` should work, too. dastard_commander will then need to connect to a running Dastard.
+From anywhere you should be able to run with `dcom` or `python -m dastard_commander`. dastard_commander will then need to connect to a running Dastard.
 Give its host name (or IP) and port number.
 (Defaults are localhost:5000).